 Integrated Care Centre (ICC)

 The CCG is working with partners including Hull City Council and Humberside Fire and Rescue Service to build a new Integrated Care Centre (ICC) in Hull.
-The ICC will provide tailored care for the vulnerable elderly to combat unnecessary hospital admissions.
-The project will improve health by helping different public services, including health services, the council and emergency services to work closely together.
+The ICC will provide tailored care for the vulnerable elderly to prevent unnecessary hospital admissions.
+The project will improve health by helping different public services, including health services, the council and emergency services, to work closely together.

 Emma Latimer, Chief Executive of Hull CCG said: “This is a truly transformational approach to commissioning a new service model… The Hull ICC is designed to create a shift in how health and social care services are provided in Hull.
 This is in line with the NHS Five Year Forward View and the Humber Coast and Vale Strategic Transformation Plan (STP) vision for out of hospital care.

 “The Hull ICC will provide a timely multi-agency response to the needs of the elderly and people with long-term conditions to avoid unnecessary hospital admission and coordinate care around individual needs.”